oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/sorter.rst

 Sorter Extension
 ================

-This extension provides sorting, it also is responsible for passing the "sorter" settings to the view layer.
+This extension provides sorting and is responsible for passing the "sorter" settings to the view layer.

 Settings
 --------

-Sorters setting should be placed under the `sorters` tree node.
+The sorters setting should be placed under the `sorters` tree node.

 .. code-block:: none